-The Royal Australasian College of Physicians (RACP) connects, represents and trains over 17,000 Physicians and 8,000 trainee Physicians in Australia and New Zealand.
+The Royal Australasian College of Physicians (RACP) connects, represents and trains Physicians and trainee physicians across Australia and New Zealand.

 Learn about what a physician is, what they do, and how to become one.

 Membership to the RACP affords physicians and paediatricans various benefits and continual support as they progress through their careers.